andysellick/sharebuttons/README.md

 Usage
 -----

-Include the CSS file on your page and add the following code before the closing body tag (or copy it from the included index.html)
+Include the CSS file on your page and add the following code on your page (or copy it from the included index.html):

 ```html
 	<script>